Reducing synthetic pesticides

 In 2019, we set the goal of becoming synthetic pesticide-free by 2030.
 Since then, we have reduced use on our crops by 23% against our benchmark.

 The initial step towards our goal has been to focus on our soil’s health.
 We are convinced that improving soil health will also improve plant health and their resilience to pests and diseases.
+One way we do so, is by working with some core regenerative agriculture principles.
 Therefore, we are driving up the use of cover crops on all our arable farms, increasing plant diversity in the fields by adding more types of crops, testing how several crops grow together, looking into crop varieties that are more resilient against diseases, reducing tillage, as well as growing more legumes to store feed for the life in the soil.

 In addition to prioritising soil health, we have started to embrace new techniques to help us control weeds, insects and diseases.
 One example is our use of beneficial insects and natural substances to control insects and diseases.